 Track your level of emotion to the stimulus.

 If time allows, analyze the underlying reason for the emotion experienced.
-If time does not allow, the diary will enable you to track the common thread that has developed to stimuli in your environment.
+If time does not allow, the diary will enable you to track common threads.

-Introspection is not efficient in higher-order cognitive processes (Nesbit et al., 1977).
-Humans tend to have the inclination to reflect in favor of self-serving bias, rather than objectively analyzing situations for abstract learning.
+Introspection is not efficient in higher order cognitive processes (Nisbett & Wilson, 1977).
+Humans tend to reflect with a self-serving bias, rather than objectively analyzing situations for abstract learning.
 To be more efficient, the thought diary should be less of an emotional exercise and more of a fact-finding mission.
 In other words, leave judgment out of it.

 Asking a friend to clarify your strengths and weaknesses can be a significant pathway to self-awareness.
 While many people believe they are self-aware, having an outside perspective is helpful in a clearer understanding of external self-awareness.

-Experience and power may be a hindrance to self-awareness (Ostroff et al., 2004).
+Experience and power may be a hindrance to self-awareness (Ostroff, Atwater, & Feinberg, 2004).
 This is for those leaders out there.
 Ask your subordinates to rate your leadership skills.
-When people are at the top, they tend to overestimate their abilities because they don’t have as many opportunities for building external awareness.
+When people are at the top, they tend to overestimate their abilities because they don’t have as many opportunities to build external awareness.

-The Self Consciousness Scale (SCR-S) (Scheier et al., 1985) has been validated and translated into several languages.
+The Self Consciousness Scale (Scheier & Carver, 1985) has been validated and translated into several languages.
 It helps to better understand one’s level of rumination and to shift it instead to objective reflection.

 The Situational Self-Awareness Scale was designed to quantify levels of public and private awareness.
 It has been validated and translated many times.
-It has two sub-scales that help in validating differences and cues to these two forms of self-awareness (Govern et al., 2001).
-Use of this scale for scientific purposes must receive prior permission.
+It has two sub-scales that help validate differences and cues to these two forms of self-awareness (Govern & Marsch, 2001).
+You need permission from the authors to use this scale for scientific purposes.

 Tasha Eurich’s research on self-awareness leads to this interesting quiz.
 It measures internal and external self-awareness and places participants in quadrants, allowing for growth in understanding the power of knowing the ‘self.’
-More on her interesting book below.
+There is more on her interesting book below.

 Various scales to measure mindfulness and increase awareness can be found on our blog.

-Knowing one’s VIA strengths (or other strengths), and intentionally increasing them is an important activity to build self-awareness.
+Knowing one’s VIA Strengths and intentionally increasing them are important ways to build self-awareness.

 Other personality inventories offer an increase in self-awareness too.
 Taking that insight into real-time practice is a vital awareness builder.

 Ask your friends for feedback.
-By trusting a friend or relative to give you feedback about your qualities, helpful and unhelpful, you can gain insight into public self-awareness.
+By trusting a friend or relative to give you feedback about your qualities – helpful and unhelpful – you can gain insight into how you are perceived.
 Allowing a mirror to be placed in front of you by your loved ones can be illuminating.

 Writing a regret letter is a way to build self-awareness and practice radical forgiveness at the same time.
 Write to your former self about regrets and forgive that self for mistakes that have been made.
 This activity permits you to be human.

-We have more self-awareness activities on our blog for your interest.
+We have more self-awareness activities on our blog.

 The Self-Awareness Wheel